 Value

-Please note that you need to add the module into the workbook or the add-in file.
-Copy and paste the code into the module to run it.
-The main advantage of the module method is that it allows saving the code in the file, so that it can be used again later.
-Furthermore, the subroutines in modules can be used by icons in the menu ribbons or keyboard shortcuts.
-Remember to save your file in either XLSM or XLAM format to save your VBA code.
+Please note the necessity of adding the VBA module to your workbook or add-in file.
+Simply copy and paste the code into the module to execute it.
+The advantage of using a module is its reusability; the code can be saved within the file for future use.
+Additionally, the subroutines housed in these modules can be linked to menu ribbon icons or keyboard shortcuts for quick access.
+Remember, to preserve your VBA code, save your file in either the XLSM or XLAM format.

 Sub HighlightErrorCells()